 the new covenant; and since the late 1970’s that Jesus is the mediator solely of

 these anointed ones.
-As you show in the Watchtower quote, they explain that
+In your Watchtower quote, it explains that

 God's promise, as recorded at Exodus 19:5,6, applied to the entire nation of Israel

-conclusion that the entire nation pictured the "little flock" of 144,000.
-As you
+conclude that the entire nation pictures the "little flock" of 144,000;

 Paul definitely explains that the high priest foreshadowed Christ Jesus.
 (Heb.
 8:1-6; 9:11-14) The high priest had other priests helping and